accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * [FoundationDB](https://www.foundationdb.org/files/fdb-paper.pdf) to support ACID transaction in distributed KV store.
 The transaction implementation is backed by the shared logging system.
 Control Plane, Transaction, Shared Logging, Storage Systems are decoupled.
 FoundationDB also builds fast recovery leveraging the shared log.
 Besides, FoundationDB features in Deterministic Simulation Testing built by Flow.

   * [MongoDB](https://engineering.mongodb.com/papers) is the de-facto JSON document database, one of the most successful opensource databases and went [IPO](https://www.cnbc.com/2017/10/19/mongodb-mdb-ipo-stock-price-on-first-trading-day.html).
-MongoDB went popular because of easy to use.
+MongoDB went popular because of ease to use.
 It scales out by sharding (range/hash partitioning) and HA (high availability) by replica set (1 write + N read replicas).

   * [HBase](https://segmentfault.com/a/1190000019959411) is the opensource version of [Big Table](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf).
 Table is range partitioned and metadata managed by [ZooKeeper](https://mikechen.cc/4657.html) (opensource version of Chubby, or Paxos + [Replicated State Machine](https://www.youtube.com/watch?v=TWp6H7mb09A) + Namespace indexing).
 Partition server employs LSM-tree to manage updates, with common parts like MemTable, HFile, Compaction.
 HBase features in variable column schema, retrieving values by timestamp versions, and per row atomic operations.
 Cross-partition transactions can be built atop with [Percolator](https://research.google/pubs/pub36726/).
 HBase becomes the de-factor big table schema database on HDFS, and serves as the backend for higher level systems serving SQL, time-series, block, etc. ByteDance has customized implementation of Big Table and Spanner [[1]](https://mp.weixin.qq.com/s/DvUBnWBqb0XGnicKUb-iqg)[[2]](https://mp.weixin.qq.com/s/oV5F_K2mmE_kK77uEZSjLg).
 Alibaba customized HBase and published [Lindorm](https://zhuanlan.zhihu.com/p/407175099).

   * [Cassandra](https://www.cs.cornell.edu/projects/ladis2009/papers/lakshman-ladis2009.pdf) follows the peer-to-peer (P2P) cluster management from [Dynamo](http://docs.huihoo.com/amazon/Dynamo-Amazon-Highly-Available-Key-Value-Store.pdf) (while [DynamoDB](https://www.allthingsdistributed.com/2012/01/amazon-dynamodb.html) is AWS commercial that also follows Dynamo).
 It has no dedicated metadata quorum, but carries it in peer nodes and propagate with [Gossip](http://kaiyuan.me/2015/07/08/Gossip/) protocol.
 It supports big table schema where primary key is required.
 Keys are partitioned and placement-ed by [Consistent Hashing](https://www.toptal.com/big-data/consistent-hashing) to avoid data churn when node join/leaves.
 Cassandra employs quorum write/read (write N replicas, read N/2+1 replicas) to ensure durability and version consistency.
-Similar P2P cluster management can be found in [Service Fabric](https://dl.acm.org/doi/pdf/10.1145/3190508.3190546) which hosts micro-services and has extensive mechanism for member node ring consistency.
+Similar P2P cluster management can be found in [Service Fabric](https://dl.acm.org/doi/pdf/10.1145/3190508.3190546) which hosts micro-services and has extensive mechanisms for member node ring consistency.

   * [ElasticSearch] originates from full-text search engine based on Apache Lucene, so popular, then evolves into the scalable database of JSON documents, logging, time-series, [geospatial data](https://www.baeldung.com/elasticsearch-geo-spatial) with strong search support.
 ElasticSearch manages [scale-out](https://www.cnblogs.com/sgh1023/p/15691061.html) with primary-secondary replications, and hash sharding.
 Previously ElasticSearch was also known by [ELK stack](https://www.elastic.co/what-is/elk-stack).